Helplessness Blues: Critical reception

 Helplessness Blues received widespread critical acclaim from contemporary music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 85 based on 42 reviews, which indicates "universal acclaim".
 Larry Fitzmaurice of Pitchfork wrote that the album's "analytical and inquisitive nature never tips into self-indulgence" and that "amidst the chaos, the record showcases the band's expanded range and successful risk-taking, while retaining what so many people fell in love with about the group in the first place."
 Chris Martins of The A.V.
 Club praised the album's "sophisticated, truth-seeking songs", while Alexis Petridis of The Guardian called it "almost laughably beautiful."
 Andy Gill, writing in The Independent, felt that Fleet Foxes "manage to make giant strides creatively without jettisoning their core sound."
 Robert Christgau, who was dismissive of the band's previous releases, gave the album a one-star honorable mention, indicating "a worthy effort consumers attuned to its overriding aesthetic or individual vision may well like," and declared it "darker and more socially conscious than either their escapist admirers or their ideological detractors are equipped to notice."

-The album was nominated for Best Folk Album for the 54th Grammy Awards.
+The album was nominated for Best Folk Album at the 54th Annual Grammy Awards.